ryanhe312/waifu2x-qt/README.md

 Open Waifu2x_en.exe and follow the instructions.

 (1) Set your input path and output path in Files Panel.
-Please use same file extensions for input and output.
+The input path supports multiple selection.

 (2) Select your preferred engine and parameters in Configs Panel.
 Staying default is recommended.
 Only SRCNN supports selection of magnification and denoising strength.